Neo-Assyrian Empire: Initial reconquest

-Among the conquests of Adad-nirari, the most strategically important campaigns were the wars directed to the southeast, beyond the Little Zab river.
+Among the conquests of Adad-nirari, the most strategically important campaigns were the wars directed to the southeast, beyond the Little Zab.
 These lands had previously been under Babylonian rule.
-One of Adad-nirari's wars brought the Assyrian army as far south as Der, close to the border of the southwestern kingdom of Elam.
-Though Adad-nirari did not manage to incorporate territories so far away from the Assyrian heartland into the empire, he secured Arrapha (modern-day Kirkuk), which in later times served as the launching point of numerous Assyrian campaigns toward lands in the east.
-Adad-nirari managed to secure a border agreement with the Babylonian king Nabu-shuma-ukin I, sealed through both kings marrying a daughter of the other.
+One of Adad-nirari's wars brought the Neo-Assyrian army as far south as Der, close to the border of the southwestern kingdom of Elam.
+Though Adad-nirari did not manage to incorporate territories so far from the Assyrian heartland into the empire, he secured Arrapha (now Kirkuk), which later served as the launching point for numerous Assyrian campaigns into eastern lands.
+Adad-nirari managed to secure a border agreement with the Babylonian king Nabu-shuma-ukin I, sealed by both kings marrying the other's daughter.
 Adad-nirari continued Ashur-dan's efforts in the west; in his wars, he defeated numerous small western kingdoms.
-Several small states, such as Guzana, were made into vassals, and others, such as Nisibis, were placed under pro-Assyrian puppet-kings.
-After his successful wars in the region, Adad-nirari was able to go on a long march along the Khabur river and the Euphrates, collecting tribute from all the local rulers with no military opposition.
+Several small states, such as Guzana, were made vassals, and others, such as Nisibis, were placed under pro-Assyrian puppet kings.
+After his successful wars in the region, Adad-nirari was able to undertake a long march along the Khabur and the Euphrates, collecting tribute from all the local rulers without military opposition.
 He also conducted important building projects; Apku, located between Nineveh and Sinjar and destroyed c.
-1000 BC, was rebuilt and became an important administrative center.
+1000 BCE, was rebuilt and became an important administrative center.

-Though he reigned only briefly, Adad-nirari's son Tukulti-Ninurta continued the policies of his father.
-In 885 BC, Tukulti-Ninurta repeated his father's march along the Euphrates and Khabur, though he went in the opposite direction, beginning in the south at Dur-Kurigalzu and then collecting tribute while he travelled north.
+Though he reigned only briefly, Adad-nirari's son, Tukulti-Ninurta, continued his father's policies.
+In 885 BCE, Tukulti-Ninurta repeated his father's march along the Euphrates and Khabur, though he went in the opposite direction, beginning in the south at Dur-Kurigalzu and then collecting tribute while he travelled north.
 Some of the southern cities that sent tribute to Tukulti-Ninurta during this march were historically more closely aligned with Babylon.
-Tukulti-Ninurta fought against small states in the east, aimed to strengthen Assyrian control in this direction.
-Among the lands he defeated were Kirruri, Hubushkia and Gilzanu.
-In later times, Gilzanu often supplied Assyria with horses.
+Tukulti-Ninurta fought small states in the east to strengthen Assyrian control in that direction.
+Among the lands he defeated were Kirruri, Ḫubuškia and Gilzan.
+In later times, Gilzan often supplied Assyria with horses.